AMIGA-IAA/hcg-16/README.md

 and modified using the cloud service [mybinder](https://mybinder.org/).
 There is a Jupyter notebook for each figure which can be run using [this link](https://mybinder.org/v2/gh/AMIGA-IAA/hcg-16/master).
 This service can take some time to start so please be patient.

+# Final data and visualisation

+If you are only interested in downloading the final reduced data cubes these are located at stored on the [EUDAT B2SHARE](https://b2share.eudat.eu/records/7c8655b6f25348358b4e6fece7ab6016) service (DOI: 10.23728/b2share.7c8655b6f25348358b4e6fece7ab6016).
+There is also a 3D visualisation of the HI data cube hosted on the [AMIGA webpage](http://amiga.iaa.es/FCKeditor/UserFiles/X3D/HCG16/HCG16.html).